AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 ## A scientific examination of the Factorio world

 Suspension of disbelief is a well-known concept, however that does not stop some of us from ignoring it completely.
 Some days ago I saw a [Reddit post](https://www.reddit.com/r/factorio/comments/jaz6yl/calculating_the_density_of_nauvis/) about calculating the density of Nauvis, and that gave me an idea of making a just-for-fun compilation of all the ridiculous science that goes on in the Factorio universe.
-After all, we've always been just a bunch of nerds at heart , so why not indulge in some recreational nerdiness?
+After all, this community has always been just a bunch of nerds with way too much free time, so why not indulge in some recreational nerdiness?

 Obvious warning: This article contains excessive amounts of math; if you have a crippling math allergy, feel free to skip it.